 One outstanding part of the building is the funeral chapel of the founder.
 The chapel's floor plan consists of an octagonal space inserted in a square, creating two separate volumes that combine most harmoniously.
 The ceiling consists of an eight-point star-shaped lantern.
 The most dramatic feature is to be found in the centre of the chapel: the enormous medieval tomb of Dom João I and his wife, Queen Philippa of Lancaster.
 Bays in the chapel walls contain the tombs of their sons, among them Prince Henry the Navigator.

 OH SINTRA!
 Take a train going west fom Lisbon and whithin 40 minutes you can find this hotchpotch of great castles, a cute and tiny oldtown and rich nature.
-I went to see the Quinta da Regaleira, which is a castle classified as a World Heritage Site.
-The property consists an amazing palace and chapel, and a huge park that features lakes, grottos, wells, fountains, and a vast array of amusing constructions.
-The palave is also known as "The Palace of Monteiro the Millionaire", which is based on the nickname of its best known former owner António Augusto Carvalho Monteiro.
-It is a magical place and perfect to get lost in the gardens or the Initiation Well, which is an inverted tower laying in the ground.
+I went to see the Quinta da Regaleira, which is a castle classified as World Heritage Site.
+The property consists of an amazing palace and chapel, and a huge park that features lakes, grottos, wells, fountains, and a vast array of amusing constructions.
+The palace is also known as "The Palace of Monteiro the Millionaire", which is based on the nickname of its best known former owner António Augusto Carvalho Monteiro.
+It is a magical place and perfect to get lost in the gardens or the Initiation Well, which is an inverted tower going down in the ground.

 On the 4th day I went back to Belém to visit in the Jeronimos Monastery, which is a prime example of Manueline architecture (and to have